What are the aims of Student Leaders?

 Student Leaders is designed to give students a voice, enables them to be part of the Liverpool School’s Parliament, and provides our students with the opportunity of being involved with city wide initiatives.

 Through opportunities within Student Leaders, our students will learn the democratic process, the appropriate ways to affect change and develop their ability to interact with peers, Teachers, Senior Leadership, Governors and the wider community; these students will represent the student body and are crucial in moving our academy forward.

 Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) states that national governments shall:

 ‘assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.’

 Student Leaders Structure

-The Student Council Leadership team is led by a group of 6th form and year 11 students.
+The Student Council Leadership team is led by a group of Sixth form students.